What is Treated Pine?

 |H6||Marine waters||Subject to prolonged immersion in sea water||Marine wood borers and decay||Boat hulls, marine piles, jetty cross bracing|

 Before installation of your treated pine decking at home, it is crucial that your sub frame is correctly designed and installed to accommodate your deck.
-Your treated pine products can be fixed with twist nails or, ring shank nails but the best way is to use.
+Your treated pine products can be fixed with twist nails or, ring shank nails but the best way is to use is screws.

 Treated pine decking will take up or lose moisture depending on dryness or moisture from the environment, causing the timber to expand or contract.
 Ensure gaps are provided between the decking boards which will allow for the expected expansion.
 Generally 3-6mm.